[Feature photo above by Scott Lewis and title background (right) by Carol VanHook, both (CC BY 2.0) via Flickr.]

 As players report their game results below, I will keep a running tally of confirmed results (numbers reported found by two or more players).
 Today is Kitten’s birthday, however, so I won’t spend much time at my computer.
 Also, I may be traveling a lot this month, so this tally will probably lag a few days behind the results posted in the comments.

-Students in 1st-12th grade may wish to submit their answers to the Math Forum, which will begin publishing student solutions after February 1, 2014.
-Remember, Math Forum will not accept answers with repeating decimals.
+Students in 1st-12th grade may wish to submit their answers to the Math Forum, which will begin publishing student solutions after February 1, 2015.
+Remember, Math Forum allows double factorials but will not accept answers with repeating decimals.

 Clarifying the Do’s and Don’ts

 Finally, here are a few rules that players have found confusing in past years.

 - You may use each of the digits 2, 0, 1, 5 only once in each expression.